GuntreddyHemanth/Comini-Feature/README.md

-# Time Well Spent - Chrome Extension
+# Time Spent - Chrome Extension

 ## Overview
-The **Time Well Spent** Chrome extension helps users track their browsing habits by distinguishing between focused and distracted activities.
+The **Time Spent** Chrome extension helps users track their browsing habits by distinguishing between focused and distracted activities.
 At the end of each week, users receive a detailed email report summarizing their productivity and suggesting improvements.

 ## Key Features